maciejg-git/litewind-alpine-documentation/components/introduction.md

 ### How to use

+The data for each component is defined in the external js file.

 To use component in your application simply copy any example that is closest to your use case.
-For components that has `x-data` directive you need to include js file for that component.
-Some of the components may also require offical Alpine plugins.

 ### Components basics